askap-craco/craco-python/mpitests/README.md

 We have following user cases:
 - Case 1: Two transmitters and one receiver running on the same node, but only use one node;
 - Case 2: One transmitter and one receiver running on the same node, use multiple nodes;
-- Case 3: One transmitter and one receiver running on seperate node, only use two nodes;
+- Case 3: One transmitter and one receiver running on seperate nodes, with one pair of transmitter and receiver;
+- Case 4: One transmitter and one receiver running on seperate nodes, with multiple pairs of transmitters and receivers;

 ## Case 2: One transmitter and one receiver running on the same node, use multiple nodes